jpswalsh/academicons/docs/index.md

 ## Alongside Font Awesome

-Academicons was originally built as a supplement to [Font Awesome](https://fortawesome.github.io/Font-Awesome), so the two fonts intentionally share the same metrics.
+Academicons was originally built as a supplement to [Font Awesome 5](https://github.com/FortAwesome/Font-Awesome), so the two fonts intentionally share the same metrics.

 There are two ways to install Academicons on your site.
 The most reliable way is to place the `fonts` and `css` folders on your server and link to the `academicons.css` stylesheet by adding the following to the page header: